WSU Scholarships for Graduate Students

 National Congress of American Indians Graduate Health Fellowship

-Applicants should be members of an American Indian or Alaska Native tribal nation and must be new or continuing full-time students pursuing graduate or professional degrees in any health-related area.
+Applicants should be members of an American Indian or Alaska Native tribal nation and must be new or continuing full-time students pursuing graduate or professional degrees.

 Presbyterian Native American and North American Education Grants